karmab/kcli/doc/index.rst

 -  imagerepository.
 A Glance image provider repository.
 Defaults to ``ovirt-image-repository``.
 You can get default one created for you with kcli download
+-  cluster Defaults to Default
+-  datacenter Defaults to Default

 Openstack
 ---------